CollegiumAcademicum/collegiumacademicum.de/README.md

 | `make local_html` | Build the html files for local development |
 | `make css` | Only compile the SASS files |

+### Audio files
+The audio files for the CA Ausstellung are way to big to put them in the Git project.
+Also having them in the content folder makes hugo considerably slower just because theyre huge.
+Therefore they have to be put into the web space by hand.
+Into the `/audio/` folder.

 ## Shortcodes
 You can use the following custom shortcodes in the content markdown files to get programmatic content blocks: